 The Database Compare functionality requires the Database Builder to have a valid ODBC connection to a live database.
 This database connection is shared by the 'SQL Scratch Pad', 'Database Compare' and 'Execute DDL' tabs of the Database Builder.

-Open the Database Builder window, then display the tab page 'Database Compare'.
+Open the Database Builder window, then display the 'Database Compare' tab.

-Access Method Ribbon Design > Tools > Database Builder > Database Compare Menu Tools Database Builder > Database Compare
+Ribbon Specialize > Tools > Database Builder > Database Compare

 The DDL Compare Tab

 The 'Database Compare' tab has a number of controls, as described here.